 Troubleshooting Upholstery Cleaning Challenges

-- Water Rings: Mist the whole area with water, blot well, and dry evenly with fans.
+- Water rings: mist the whole area with water, blot well, and dry evenly with fans.

-- Odors: Sprinkle more baking soda overnight or place activated charcoal nearby.
+- Odors: sprinkle more baking soda overnight or place activated charcoal nearby.

-- Stiff Fabric: Gently brush or vacuum to soften it up.
+- Stiff fabric: gently brush or vacuum to soften it up.

 Homemade vs. Store-Bought Cleaners

-Feature | Homemade Cleaning Solution for Upholstery | Store-Bought Spray |
+Feature | DIY Upholstery Cleaner (Homemade) | Store-Bought Spray |

 ---|---|---|